7 Sweet Sensations to Make with a Cake that Doesn’t Rise

 When my mother was growing up, she took a home economics class that required practicing recipes at home.

 To my grandfather’s credit, he ate everything my mother cooked, regardless of color, texture, or taste.
-Nothing went to waste, particularly a dessert full of expensive ingredients like eggs and sugar.
+Nothing went to waste, particularly a dessert made with expensive ingredients like eggs and sugar.

-When a cake was too far gone, my grandmother would bury it beneath pudding and serve it with a big spoon, a treat I loved when I came along many years later.
+When a baked confection was a little off, my grandmother would bury it beneath pudding and serve it with a big spoon, a treat I loved when I came along many years later.

-Why not tap into the ingenuity of the ages and give these ideas a try?
+Why not tap into the ingenuity of the ages and try these ideas before tossing out a potentially delicious baked good?

 Let us know what you think!
-And share your own secrets for reworking and saving baked desserts in the comments!
+Share your secrets for reworking and saving baked desserts in the comments below.

 About Nan Schiller